AngelaKalelwa/DS_PROJECTS/README.md

 ### Visualizations
 1. **Movie Revenue Analyis**
   ![alt text](image-4.png)
-Insights of the Visuaization:
-- Interpretation of the Visualization:
+Interpretation of the Visualization:
 - The top movies have high grossing total revenues.
 - The revenues of these movies are relatively close to each other indicating a consistently high performance among them.
 - Many of the top grossing movies are part of popular franchises such as Marvel, Star Wars.
 - Most top grossing movies belong to action and fantasy genres indicating their profitability and popularity.

-2. **Revenue Distribution of Foreign and Domestic Gross**
+1. **Revenue Distribution of Foreign and Domestic Gross**
 ![alt text](image.png)
  Insights of the visualization:
 - Both domestic and foreign gross revenue distributions are right skewed.